talmage89/audio-to-notion/README.md

 # Audio Conversion and Transcription Pipeline

-This script automatically processes `.m4a` audio files by converting them to `.wav` or `.flac`, transcribing them with Whisper, and posting the transcriptions to Notion pages.
+This script automatically processes `.m4a` audio files (default for Apple voice memos, audiobooks, music) by converting them to `.wav` or `.flac`, transcribing them with Whisper, and posting the transcriptions to Notion pages.

 ## Prerequisites